patx/micropie/README.md

 ## **Suggestions or Feedback?**
 We welcome suggestions, bug reports, and pull requests!
 - File issues or feature requests [here](https://github.com/patx/micropie/issues).
+- Security issues that should not be public, email `harrisonerd [at] gmail.com`.

 # **API Documentation**